Sylvester McCoy: Doctor Who

 McCoy became the Seventh Doctor after taking over the lead role in Doctor Who in 1987 from Colin Baker.
 He remained on the series until it ended in 1989, ending with Survival (his twelfth and final serial as the Doctor).
 As Baker declined the invitation to film the regeneration scene, McCoy briefly wore a wig and appeared, face-down until the last moment before the regeneration commenced as the Sixth Doctor, with his face concealed by regeneration special effects.
 He played the Doctor in the 1993 charity special Dimensions in Time, and again in 1996, appearing in the beginning of the Doctor Who television movie starring Paul McGann as the Eighth Doctor.

-In his first series, McCoy, a comedy actor, portrayed the character with a degree of clown-like humour, but script editor Andrew Cartmel soon changed that when fans argued that the character (and plots) were becoming increasingly lightweight.
+In his first season, McCoy used his background in physical comedy to portray the character with a degree of clown-like humour, but script editor Andrew Cartmel soon changed that when fans argued that the character (and plots) were becoming increasingly lightweight.
 The Seventh Doctor developed into a much darker figure than any of his earlier incarnations, manipulating people like chess pieces and always seeming to be playing a deeper game.
 A distinguishing feature of McCoy's performances was his manner of speech.
 He used his natural Scottish accent and rolled his rs.
 At the start of his tenure he used proverbs and sayings adapted to his own ends (e.g. "There's many a slap twixt cup and lap" – Delta and the Bannermen), although this characteristic was phased out during the later, darker series of his tenure.
 In 1990, readers of Doctor Who Magazine voted McCoy's Doctor "Best Doctor", over perennial favourite Tom Baker.
 Since 1999 he has continued acting in the role of the Seventh Doctor in a series of audio plays for Big Finish Productions.

 In November 2013 McCoy co-starred in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

 In January 2021, McCoy returned to the role of the Doctor alongside Bonnie Langford as Mel Bush, in "A Business Proposal for Mel!"
 This short, acted as an announcement trailer for 'The Collection: Season 24' Blu-Ray set, which was released later that year.

-McCoy reprised the role of the Doctor in the 2022 special "The Power of the Doctor".
+McCoy made his ultimate return to the show in the 2022 special "The Power of the Doctor" as a Guardian of the Edge who takes on the form of the Seventh Doctor, and again in the series Tales of the TARDIS as the Seventh Doctor, reuniting with Sophie Aldred as Ace.

+In a 2024 interview, McCoy stated that Russell T Davies had reintroduced past Doctors in Tales of the TARDIS with the possibility that they "may be coming back" in future stories, leaving the door open for a potential return.